Istvan Redei, MD

 - Oncology - Fox Chase Cancer Center, Philadelphia

 Dr. Istvan Redei is proud to be part of a growing movement toward patient-oriented cancer care.
 The experienced hematologist-oncologist cares for patients who are fighting hematologic malignancies such as lymphoma and leukemia at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center.
-Dr. Redei heads the Stem Cell Transplant and Cell Therapy Program at the hospital and leads enterprisewide development of stem cell and transplant services as Chief of the Department of Medical Oncology's Division of Stem Cell Transplantation for all of CTCA®.
+Dr. Redei heads the Stem Cell Transplant and Cell Therapy Program at the hospital and leads enterprisewide development of stem cell and transplant services as Chief of the Division of Stem Cell Transplantation at CTCA®.

 Prior to joining CTCA, Dr. Redei served as Director of the Matched Unrelated Donor Transplant Program at the Emory University School of Medicine in Atlanta.
 He also served as assistant professor of hematology/oncology at the Winship Cancer Center.